anantd/hugo-blog/content/post/understanding-antibody-tests.md

 - 95 of them would correctly test positive.
 - 5 people who had COVID-19 would test negative, and would not be tagged as recovered COVID cases (i.e. *false negatives*).

-> If you never had COVID-19, the test should come back negative.
+*2. If you never had COVID-19, the test should come back negative.*

 This is measured by the **True Negative Rate (TNR)**. [^3]